joshhunt/joshhunt-blog/content/posts/typescripts-user-defined-type-guards-are-not-safe.md

 }
 ```

-Because this is checked by the type system, Typescript will be able to tell us if we've made a mistake (such as mispelling a type), or if our application changes over time.
+Because this is checked by the type system, Typescript will be able to tell us if we've made a mistake (such as mispelling a type), or spot new problems if our application changes over time.

+## Parse, don't validate